-Mazel Tov, Mazel Tov, Mazel Tov to you my son, the groom, together with your contemporary,16 the laudable bride, Miss Chaya Mushka, may she live and be well, on account of your entering into your engagement contract (tenaim).17 With G-d's help, may it be in a good and auspicious time, with success and with pleasure in body and soul.
-The entering into the tenaim ...18
+Mazel Tov, Mazel Tov, Mazel Tov to you my son, the groom, together with your intended, 15 the praiseworthy bride, Miss Chaya Mushka, may she live and be well, on account of your entering into your engagement contract (tenaim).
+16 With G-d's help, may it be in a good and auspicious time, with success and with happiness in body and soul.
+The entering into the tenaim ...
+17

-(which is the initial bonding between the groom and the bride, and which hints at the initial supernal bonding of duchrah and nukvah in their initial source, which is mah and ban of Atik Yomin.19 This is why it is called "tenaim."
+(which is the initial bonding between the groom and the bride, and which hints at the initial supernal bonding of duchrah and nukvah in their initial source, which is mah and ban of Atik Yomin.18 This is why it is called "tenaim."
 [That is, we call the contract tenaim]